bretcope/odyssey/README.md

 __Why is the callback the first argument?__

 _Shouldn't it be the last argument, which is the standard in JavaScript?_ The problem with making it the last argument is that the index of the last argument changes depending on the number of arguments the previous task passed to its callback.
-Sometimes there are situations where a previous task may pass a variable number of arguments which can be difficult and tedious to account for.
-If you don't handle every argument signature correctly, you may introduce bugs where the program will crash because you tried to call the argument which you thought was the callback, only to find that named-argument happened to be a string this time.
+Sometimes there are situations where a previous task may pass a varying number of arguments which can be difficult and tedious to account for.
+If you don't handle every argument signature correctly, you may introduce bugs where the program will crash because you tried to call the argument which you thought was the callback, only to find the argument you named "callback" is actually a string, or undefined, or some other type because the previous task provided an unexpected number of parameters.
 Moving the callback to the first position puts it in a consistent location regardless of the number of arguments passed by the previous task.